Academic Affairs Manual (ACD)

 B. Officers

-1. The president of the university.
+1. the president of the university

-2. The executive vice president and provost of the university.
+2. the provost of the university

-3. The president of the Academic Assembly.
+3. the Senate president and the campus presidents of the Academic Assembly

-1. The secretary of the Academic Assembly.
+5. the secretary of the Academic Assembly and Senate

-1. The faculty ombudsperson of the Academic Assembly.
+6. the faculty ombudsperson of the Academic Assembly.

 C. Meetings

-2. Special meetings: Any 25 members of the Academic Assembly may request a special meeting by writing the assembly president.
-The purpose of the meeting must be explicitly stated, and the special meeting shall be limited to that subject.
-A specific agenda and proposals for action shall be sent to each member of the assembly at least three weeks prior to the meeting.
+1. University-wide Academic Assembly Meetings: Regular meetings of the university-wide Academic Assembly are not envisioned.
+The president of the university or the UAC may call meetings of the Academic Assembly.
+Any 50 members of the university-wide Academic Assembly may request a special meeting of the whole assembly by writing the chair of the UAC.
+The purpose of any special meeting must be explicitly stated, and the special meeting shall be limited to that subject.
+A specific agenda and any proposals for action shall be sent to each member of the assembly at least two weeks prior to the meeting.

 5. Rules: The current edition of Robert’s Rules of Order, newly revised, shall prevail unless otherwise specified in this constitution and bylaws.